slatedocs/slate/source/includes/_interactions.md

 `GET /interactions/{id}`

-Gets the details for a specific interaction given the existing id and type.
+Gets the details for a specific interaction given the existing ID and type.

 ### Path Parameters